bgenest/wordy/README.md

 Kinda like Wordle but not really.
 This app is a full-site clone of the popular game Wordle.

-App created with a React front end, and a Ruby on Rails backend.
+App created with a React frontend, and a Ruby on Rails backend.

 Ruby version 2.7.3